top of page

 Don’t wait if you see:

-Kittens decline faster than adults if in doubt call the veterinary.
+Kittens decline faster than adults.
+If in doubt, call the veterinarian.

 Final Thoughts: Set the Standard Early